ptrent72/01-2023-neighbors-analysis-paisley/README.md

-# Analysis of TK data set — MM/YYYY to MM/YYYY
+# Analysis of Neighbors Ring Alert data set — January 2021 - May 2022

-This repository contains data, analytic code, and findings that support portions of the article, “[TKTKTKTK](https://www.google.com),” published Month Date, Year.
-Please read that article, which contains important context and details, before proceeding.

 ## Data

-This analysis uses TKTKTK spreadsheets.
+This analysis uses msg_extracts.csv spreadsheets.

 The spreadsheets come from the following sources:

 - Name of source:
-  - `name_of_spreadsheet.xlsx`: Raw data of TKTKTK
+  - msg_extracts.csv: Raw data of Brookhaven PD Neighbors Ring alerts as .msg files.

-Each of the spreadsheets contain, among others, the following columns relevant to the analysis:

-- `tktktk` — TK description
-- `tktktk` — TK description

 ## Methodology

-The notebook [`tktktktk.ipynb`](notebooks/tktktktk.ipynb) performs the following analyses:
+The notebook data_analysis_trent.ipynb performs the following analyses:

-##### Part 1: TKTK
+##### Part 1: Unique number of recipients

-- Description of what you did with the data
+- This counts the unique number of recipients that the ring alerts were sent to.

-##### Part 2: TKTK
+##### Part 2: Tallies over time (resampling)

-- Description of what you did with the data
+- This resamples the data by summarizing over time how many ring alerts were sent to each officer.

 ## Outputs

-The notebooks output this spreadsheet which contains TKTK: [`output/tktktk.csv`](output/tktktk.csv).
+The notebooks output these two csv files: output/resampling_Trent.csv and output/unique_count_Trent.csv.

 ## Running the analysis yourself